massimodeagro/SPiDbox/OS/README.md

       psk="tyourwifiPassword"
     }
     ```
-6. now, activate the camera.
+6. now, activate the various interfaces.
 Go back in the configuration
     ```
     $ sudo raspi-config
     ```
-    select "Interfacing Options" -> "Camera"  and enable it.
-Close settings and reboot the system by
+    select "Interfacing Options", from there you need to activate the camera, the SPI and I2C.
+Then close settings and reboot the system by
      ```
     $ sudo reboot
     ```